onggunhao/kinect-earth/README.md

 ## Gestures

-*Move forward/backward*: Move right foot forwardbackward
+**Move forward/backward**: Move right foot forwardbackward

-*Turn left/right*: Rotate your shoulders left/right.
+**Turn left/right**: Rotate your shoulders left/right.
 The more you rotate, the greater the turn

-*Jetpack*: Hold your arms in a "jetpack" gesture (picture coming soon).
+**Jetpack**: Hold your arms in a "jetpack" gesture (picture coming soon).
 Raise your hands to your shoulder to increase altitude, hold it at 90 degree angles to hover, and drop your hands to fall back to earth.

-*
+**Augmented Reality**: Do a "birdwatcher" gesture to see tweets an other metadata around your current location